Best Adobe Acrobat Alternatives for Mac

 Cons

-You should check out Typinator if you need a text expansion app without the hassle of a subscription.
-For one, the app does better than most text expansion/correction utilities out there.
+You should check out Typinator if you need a powerful text expansion utility as a solo user.
+For one, the app performs better than most text expansion/correction utilities.
 In fact, Typinator can work with other apps and extensions to improve your overall typing productivity.

-As I expected, setting up Typinator was like a breeze.
+As we expected, setting up Typinator was a breeze.
 The installation takes only a few minutes, and you’ll be able to use the Typinator app right away.
-I noticed that Typinator also follows the UI design that I’ve seen with TextExpander.
+We noticed that Typinator also follows the same UI design we’ve seen in TextExpander.
 You can see the abbreviation collections on the left and abbreviations on the right.

-At the bottom side, you get a full preview of the abbreviation that you can edit.
-You also get to control some settings like case sensitivity and matching conditions for expansion.
+On the rightmost side, you get a full preview of the abbreviation you can edit.
+You also get to control settings, such as case sensitivity and expansion-matching conditions.
 Typinator also lets you download a set of abbreviations, which makes the text expansion experience superb.
+You can also use Apple Intelligence to support expansion and control.

-Among them are TIDBITS Autocorrection, Product Names, and AutoCorrect engines for French and Deutsch.
-I also found some interesting ones like Inline calculation, which lets you do simple calculations within the text input.
-The statistics function always provides data on how much time you have saved using Typinator.
+Among them are TIDBITS Autocorrection, Product Names, and AutoCorrect engines for French and German.
+We also found some interesting ones, like Inline calculation, which lets you do simple calculations within the text input.
+The statistics function always shows how much time you have saved with Typinator.
+The latest version packs more extensions for enhanced formatting and productivity.

-I also wanted to mention that Typinator stores all your snippets/abbreviations on local storage.
+We also wanted to mention that Typinator stores all your snippets/abbreviations in local storage—unless you want it otherwise.
 It means your data does not get to the cloud.
 This might be an appealing feature if you want to insert some sensitive content through these abbreviations.

 Price